Awakening Compassion in Times of Division: Breaking and Coming Together

 Participants refer to SRI as a “unique place,” where it’s possible to “participate without feeling judged, and where every opinion is held and considered.”
 Many speak to the event as a “life changing experience,” where they feel supported by like-minded peers in a nurturing environment and where lifelong connections, collaborations, and friendships are formed.

-The program incorporates plenary lectures, panel discussions, breakout groups, poster presentations, networking opportunities, and daily contemplative time (meditation, yoga, tai chi, walking in nature, contemplative arts, and silent periods including two half-day “retreat” periods).
-Also featured are daily affinity and interest groups where participants come together in a safe space to discuss and find support around topics related to specific research interests and/or identities.
+The program incorporates plenary lectures, panel discussions, breakout groups, spaces for relationship building, poster presentations, networking opportunities, and daily contemplative time (meditation, yoga, QiGong, walking in nature, contemplative arts, and silent periods including two half-day retreat periods).
+Also featured are intentional spaces where participants come together in a safe space to discuss and find support around topics related to specific research interests and/or identities.

 With engaging faculty, and a rich and varied format, SRI sparks not only new ideas and collaborations, it fosters intellectual humility, a professional commitment to research aimed at a higher good, and a personal commitment to reflection and inquiry.
 Participants who attend the SRI as Emerging Researchers become eligible to apply for the Mind & Life Francisco J. Varela Research Grants.
 Emerging changemaker participants will be eligible for our new Contemplative Changemaking Grants.
 Other participants may be eligible for other Mind & Life grants.

 The goals of the Mind & Life Summer Research Institute are: